chaconnewu/awesome-augmented/awesomes/awesome-interviews.md

  </li>
  <li>
   <a href="http://www.techrepublic.com/blog/software-engineer/css-interview-questions-and-answers/">
-   Development hiring managers and potential interviewees may find there sample CSS proficiency interview Q&As; and code snippets useful
+   Development hiring managers and potential interviewees may find there sample CSS proficiency interview Q&As and code snippets useful
   </a>
  </li>
  <li>